-Based on Table 3.2 above, monthly netting would result in \$230k reduction in the revenue requirement when compared with traditional net metering, meaning that an additional \$230k is recovered from customer generators and not required from other customers.
-Hourly netting
+Based on Table 3.2 above, monthly netting would result in a \$230k increase to revenue when compared with traditional net metering, meaning that an additional \$230k is recovered from customer generators and not required from other customers.
+Hourly netting would see a larger \$787k increase and instantaneous netting would see a \$836k increase in revenue when compared with traditional net metering.